 “The opportunity to do group projects gave me skills incredibly important for my future employment.
 Economics at Queen’s provided me with a unique perspective, and students are given insights into important research undertaken by our lecturers.”

 Introduction Students will take 4 economics modules per year, and 2 modules from the language of their degree.
-Stage 1 Principles of Economics
+Stage 1 Mathematics for Economists

 Spanish for Beginners